Gumball12/google-spreadsheet-dts/src/parser/README.md

 type SheetIndex = number;
 ```

-- `sheetInstance`: An instance of [`GoogleSpreadsheetWorksheet`](https://theoephraim.github.io/node-google-spreadsheet/#/classes/google-spreadsheet-worksheet) or an object with the following properties:
+- `instanceOrOptions`: An instance of [`GoogleSpreadsheetWorksheet`](https://theoephraim.github.io/node-google-spreadsheet/#/classes/google-spreadsheet-worksheet) or an object with the following properties:
   - `auth`: An instance of [`JWT`](https://www.npmjs.com/package/google-auth-library#json-web-tokens) from [`google-auth-library`](https://www.npmjs.com/package/google-auth-library)
   - `spreadsheetId`: The ID of the Google Sheets
   - `sheetInfo`: The sheet name or the index of the sheet